Private equity

-As a financial product, the private-equity fund is a type of private capital for financing a long-term investment strategy in an illiquid business enterprise.
-Since the 1980s, the financial press describe "private equity fund" investment as the superficial rebranding of investment management companies who specialized in the leveraged buyout of financially weak companies.
+As a financial product, a private-equity fund is private capital for financing a long-term investment strategy in an illiquid business enterprise.
+Private equity fund investing has been described by the financial press as the superficial rebranding of investment management companies who specialized in the leveraged buyout of financially weak companies.

+Evaluations of the returns of private equity are mixed: some find that it outperforms public equity, but others find otherwise.

 Key features

-The features of private-equity investment operations:
+Some key features of private equity investment include: